Fast track your treatment

 If your punctum narrows or becomes blocked, your eyes will likely flow with tears.
 Your punctum usually narrows due to inflammation of your upper or lower eyelids.

-Punctoplasty is a relatively short procedure and is typically performed using local anaesthesia.
+Punctoplasty is a relatively short procedure and is typically performed using local anaesthesia .
 It has high success rates for people suffering the effects of a narrowed punctum or punctums.

-Speak with your Consultant to determine whether this surgery is the best form of treatment for you.
+Speak with your consultant to determine whether this surgery is the best form of treatment for you.

 This is a potential treatment option if you have chronic dry eye, which can cause itchiness and irritation of the eyes.
 Dry eye can even cause blurred vision.

-Punctul plugs are small biocompatible devices that can be inserted into your tear ducts to block drainage and relieve certain forms of dry eye.
+Punctal plugs are small biocompatible devices that can be inserted into your tear ducts to block drainage and relieve certain forms of dry eye.
 The procedure is non-invasive and can be performed under local anaesthetic.

 Temporary punctal plugs can be inserted to determine whether the treatment works for you.
 If it does, you can opt for permanent punctal plugs, which can last for years.